 where EMMS_NH3 and EMMS_NO2 are the emissions from the manure management system of NH3 and NO2, respectively (in kg).

-The NO emissions from manure, digestate or excreta deposited during grazing is calculated in Chapter 3.D, Crop production and agricultural soils.
+The NO emissions from manure, digestate or excreta deposited during grazing are calculated in Chapter 3.D, Crop production and agricultural soils.
 For the calculation of these emissions, the N applied in manure that should be used in equation 1 in Chapter 3D is the sum of mapplic_slurry_N, mapplic_solid_N and mgraz_N.

 As a quality control, the N balance should be calculated, i.e. the total input of N (total amount of N in animal excretion plus the total amount in bedding) should match the output of N (total of all emissions, N inputs to the soil and N in manures used as AD feedstocks).
 However, in order to check the mass balance calculations, the net return of N during grazing needs to be calculated as well, using the equivalent equation to that used to calculate net returns after manure application.